JARA99/Skin_Recolorizer_for_Vital/README.md

 This is a short python program, for adjusting colors from an existing .vitalskin file.

-It is not as powerful as the native Vital skin editor, but is a bit easier, it group all the repeated colors so you only have to change them once
+It is not as powerful as the native Vital skin editor, but is a bit easier, it group all the repeated colors so you only have to change them once.
+Is a good tool if you only want to tweak an existing skin.
+Or if you want to get started with a new one, this can save you some time.

 ##  Documentation